leoskywork/sky-clock/readme.md

 ## FAQ

 - how to move around?
-  - right click on a letter or a number then move your mouse
+  - left click on a number in the time string then hold and move your mouse
+  - left click on button 'Mode' then hold and move
 - is it re-sizable?
   - no
 - refresh rate is 30 second